rrrusst/solairia/README.md

 ### Update 26 Jun 2024: Version 2.0.0 has been released!
 Enjoy a full-fledged GUI, some interface customisation options, user experience improvements, performance optimisations and bug fixes.
 This Readme will be updated soon.

 ### GENERAL INFO:
-1) It loads the '.gguf' LLM model that you place in its \model\ folder to let you perform text-based interaction with the AI model.
-2) Only '.gguf' model format is supported.
+1) SOLAIRIA is an offline, private and customisable alternative to ChatGPT (and other similar online-only products) that supports text interactions.
+2) It lets you load an LLM of your choice (in .gguf format only), set the LLM context size and personality, and interact with it, all without needing any internet connection.
+You will need to download a text-generation type of LLM from the HuggingFace website before loading it into SOLAIRIA.
-3) It has been preset to use Llama2's prompt format (https://huggingface.co/blog/llama2#how-to-prompt-llama-2) and tested with TheBloke's Llama-2-7B-Chat-GGUF model (https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF).
+3) It has been preset Llama2 (https://huggingface.co/blog/llama2#how-to-prompt-llama-2) and Mistral prompt templates, and it auto-selects the template based on the LLM detected.
-4) Your results may vary when using other '.gguf' models.
-Non-Llama '.gguf' models may give strange replies as they were tuned using a different prompt format.
+4) An LLM you can start off with is TheBloke's Llama-2-7B-Chat-GGUF model (https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF).
+5) If SOLAIRIA produces weird replies with a specific LLM, it is likely because the LLM requires a different prompt template from the preset ones.
+You can use the Custom Prompt Template option to resolve this.
-5) SOLAIRIA is packaged into an '.exe' with supporting folders and files using PyInstaller, which are then zipped into a neat .zip file for ease of installation and use.<br>
+6) SOLAIRIA is packaged into an '.exe' with supporting folders and files using PyInstaller, which are then zipped into a neat .zip file for ease of installation and use.<br>
 ---NOTE: **The '.exe' may be flagged as malicious by some anti-malware scanners.
 This is a false positive**.
 The detection is because malicious actors use PyInstaller (and similar programs) to package their malware, and when these packaged malware are detected by anti-malware scanners, the file behaviour and characteristics are recorded into their database.
 Because '.exe' files created using PyInstaller share similar characteristics, even innocent programs are falsely flagged by some anti-malware scanners.
-6) Currently only supports Windows.
+7) Currently only supports Windows.
-7) **This repository does not contain the Python source code.
+8) **This repository does not contain the Python source code.
 Only released versions and the [VirusTotal](https://www.virustotal.com) file analysis PDF are uploaded in "Releases".**

 ### HOW TO USE:
 1) Download the CPU or GPU-bound version's .zip file (from "Releases" at right side of this page) and extract the contents to your desired folder